What is the truth about teaching ESL/EFL in places far from home?

 When you get kids who understand you, that’s when teaching young learners is a golden experience.

 When teaching privately you’re going to be around the parents a lot.
 This can work in your favour.
 Always give feedback and reports every so often and they love to feel involved with your plans.
 A lot of heat from parents normally comes when there’s been no progress report or things just aren’t said.
 Be straight up with parents and earn that respect.
+With adult learners, it’s also a joy when they walk away with more knowledge, as often they want to learn for a chance at a better career or to travel with more ease.

-Do they balance each other out?
+The Truth About Teaching ESL: Do they balance each other out?

 We still get home and need a glass….or bottle of wine occasionally but we’re still learning ourselves and not at our most confident in front of a class.